lukaszbros/notepad/README.md

-Simple notepad demo app with React, Webpack and TypeScript
+Simple Notepad demo app with React, Webpack and TypeScript

 To start, run: